AumGupta/KWGT-Widgets/README.md

   > <img src="previews/iOS_Battery_Widget.kwgt.png" alt="Preview" style="width:150px;"/>
   >
-  > Battery widget inspired by Apple iOS.
+  > A Battery widget inspired by Apple iOS.
   >
   > **Key Features:**
   > - Progress color and icon based on battery level and status (Charging or not).